What Does It Mean for Rotary Shaft Seals to Be USDA Certified?

 - Sitting your thumbs for a few weeks or months while the certifying agent reviews the application and the inspector’s report

 - And, at long last, receiving certification

 It sounds like a lot because it is.
-And, to maintain the integrity of the USDA certified organic seal, it should be.
+And, to maintain the integrity of the USDA certified seal, it should be.

 The process: a few helpful details

 To make things seem at least a bit simpler, the road to USDA certification can be broken down into five major segments:

 - Put together a plan.
 This had better be good.
 The “sanitary system plan” is the basis on which a successful certification process is built.
 It tells the inspector and the certifying agent how the operation will meet applicable regulations.
 It includes every aspect of the operation and how it keeps unsafe substances prohibited by the USDA from getting in.